Accessibility

-Accessibility isn’t just about compliance—it’s about creating tools and services that everyone can use, regardless of their abilities.
 At Ebbot, we follow the Web Content Accessibility Guidelines (WCAG) to ensure our chat widget and other services are inclusive, practical, and user-friendly.
+This page outlines how we ensure accessibility, identify areas for improvement, and plans for betterment.

 How Ebbot meets accessibility standards